Agriculture in Thailand

 Agriculture in Thailand is highly competitive, diversified and specialized and its exports are very successful internationally.
 Rice is the country's most important crop, with some 60 percent of Thailand's 13 million farmers growing it on almost half of Thailand's cultivated land.
 Thailand is a major exporter in the world rice market.
 Rice exports in 2014 amounted to 1.3 percent of GDP.
-Agricultural production as a whole accounts for an estimated 9-10.5 percent of Thai GDP.
+Agricultural production as a whole accounts for an estimated 9–10.5 percent of Thai GDP.
 Forty percent of the population work in agriculture-related jobs.
 The farmland they work was valued at US2945 $/rai in 2013.
 Most Thai farmers own fewer than 8 ha of land.

 Other agricultural commodities produced in significant amounts include fish and fishery products, tapioca, rubber, grain, and sugar.
 Exports of industrially processed foods such as canned tuna, pineapples, and frozen shrimp are on the rise.

 History

-Following the Neolithic Revolution, society in the area evolved from hunting and gathering, through phases of agro-cities, and into state-religious empires.

-From about 1000 CE, Tai wet glutinous rice culture determined administrative structures in a pragmatic society that regularly produced a saleable surplus.
-Continuing today, these systems consolidate the importance of rice agriculture to national security and economic well-being.
+After the Neolithic Revolution, the societal structure in the region transitioned from hunting and gathering to agro-cities, eventually leading to state-religious empires.
+Since around 1000 CE, the cultivation of Tai wet glutinous rice has been a pivotal aspect of the local administrative structures, reflecting the pragmatic nature of a society that consistently produced a surplus suitable for trade.
+This agricultural system, which remains significant, underscores the ongoing importance of rice agriculture for Thailand's national security and economic prosperity.

-Agricultural developments have meant that since the 1960s unemployment has fallen from over 60 percent to under 10 percent in the early-2000s.
-In the same period food prices halved, hunger decreased (from 2.55 million households in 1988 to 418,000 in 2007) and child malnutrition was reduced (from 17 percent in 1987 to seven percent in 2006).
-This has been achieved through a strong state role in ensuring investment in infrastructure, education, and access to credit and successful private initiatives in the agribusiness sector.
-This has supported Thailand's transition to an industrialised economy.
+Since the 1960s, agricultural advancements have significantly impacted employment and living standards in Thailand.
+Unemployment has decreased markedly, dropping from over 60 percent to under 10 percent in the early 2000s.
+Concurrently, there has been a notable reduction in food prices and hunger rates.
+For instance, the number of households experiencing hunger dropped from 2.55 million in 1988 to 418,000 in 2007.
+Additionally, child malnutrition rates declined from 17 percent in 1987 to seven percent in 2006.
+These improvements have been attributed to a combination of strong state involvement in investment in infrastructure, education, and access to credit, as well as successful private initiatives in the agribusiness sector.
+This comprehensive approach has facilitated Thailand's evolution into an industrialized economy.